 Oh, we are sinister here at SheKnows.
-Don't believe me?
-As part of Hatch, our initiative to empower kids to use media and technology to create cool, responsible content representing their very unique perspective on life, we devised a social experiment.
-We decided to see what would happen if we invited a dozen preteens and teenagers to talk about their favorite apps — and then told them they would have to go without their beloved phones for a week, all with their parents' blessing.
+Don’t believe me?
+As part of Hatch, our initiative to empower kids to use media and technology to create cool, responsible content representing their very unique perspectives on life, we devised a social experiment.
+We got permission from the parents of a dozen preteens to take away their kids’ phones for a week — and see how they would respond.
+And then, we dropped the news on the kids.
 Cue evil laughter.
-Yeah, we're awful like that.
+Yeah, we’re awful like that.

 At the onset of the group interview, the kids were more than happy to rave about their plugged-in lives.
 “I do a lot of things with my phone each day,” said Reed.
 That’s putting it mildly.
 Most of the kids we interviewed cited a ton of apps they use on the daily, from Snapchat to YouTube to Netflix to Instagram — and they’re also checking texts, of course.
 Lots and lots of texts.